-Bachelor of Science in Nursing: Upper-Division Nursing Major
+Bachelor of Science in Nursing: Upper Division (Pre-Licensure)

-Bachelor of Science in Nursing: Upper-Division Nursing Major
+Bachelor of Science in Nursing: Upper Division (pRE-LICENSURE)

 We are excited that our program capacity has expanded and we are able to admit more students.
 We evaluate applicants using a holistic admissions review.
 Applicants will be evaluated on multiple factors, including GPA, essays, past direct patient care and/or volunteer experience, attainment of a prior degree (4-year or higher), and hours completed at UNC Charlotte.